Claudia-Palierne/DataMining-MagicSeaWeed/README.md

 ## Results
 [Include a summary of the data that was scraped, including any interesting patterns or insights that were discovered.]
-Milestone 1 : For every beach on the coast of Israel and for every day of the week past the execution, the code prints the following information:
+Milestone 1 : For every beach on the coast of Israel and for every 3 hours every day of the week past the execution, the code prints the following information:
-* Temperature in Celsius
-* Amplitude of the waves in meter
+* weather ()
+* temperature (in Celsius)
+* swell (wave quality indicator)
+* rating (wave quality indicator)
-* Direction and power of the wind
+* steady_speed (one of two wind speed)
-* Clearness of the sky
+* direction (indicators for wind direction)

 ## Future Work
 The next steps of this project will aim to store the printed values into a relevant data structure and perfom an analysis :